-Our DSPs support the individuals we serve in all aspects of their daily lives.
+Our Direct Support Professionals (DSP) support the individuals we serve in all aspects of their daily lives.
 DSPs are responsible for the health, safety and well-being of the people they support.
 They empower persons with disabilities to live full, meaningful and active lives in their communities.
 Yet, for the last 15 years, reimbursement rates from the state for the DSP wage have risen just $.79/hour.
 Caring people who want to dedicate their lives to serving others simply cannot afford to consider direct service work as a viable employment option.

 This foolish policy has led to historically high vacancy and turn-over rates in excess of 30%, and is the key reason that the state was recently found to be in non-compliance with binding court orders to provide adequate care to the communities DSPs serve.